xsquawkbox/xsb2-manual/source/getting-started.rst

 As of XSquawkBox 2.0beta3, XSquawkBox requires X-Plane 10.51+ or 11.36+ and one
 of:

- - An X-Plane supported Mac running OS X 10.9 or newer
+ - An X-Plane supported Mac running OS X 10.9 or newer.
+   (If you're using macOS 10.14 or 10.15, please see the compatibility note below).

  - A PC running an X-Plane supported version of 64-bit Windows with suitable graphics hardware